 - Field trips for each grade (TK/K/1st enjoy mobile field trips (Mad Science, Wildlife Learning Center, etc.)

 Who decides how it’s spent?

 The PTO membership votes on the budget for the following school year at the May meeting.
-You must be a PTO member to attend meetings and vote.

 Are my donations to the PTO tax deductible?

 Absolutely!
 Friends of Calabash, Inc. DBA Calabash PTO is a 501c3 non-profit organization.
 As such, all donations to the PTO are tax deductible.